 Enter prom weekend.
 Here’s where the added pressure comes in.
 It’s possible that a teen’s date or significant other may expect more from them in terms of intimacy.
 Most of us have probably seen movies where prom night is hyped up as “the big night” in terms of sex.
 We understand that this pressure can be overwhelming.
 However, every young person has a voice and personal comfort levels, and those should be respected at all times.

 We recognize that unwanted advances do happen sometimes, and that’s when providing or denying consent in a clear, open way is necessary.
 Have you heard of the term sexual coercion?
-This is the use of intimidation, alcohol, drugs, threats or force to have sexual contact with someone against their will.
+This is the use of intimidation, alcohol, drugs, threats or force to have sexual contact with someone against his or her will, and includes persistent attempts to have sexual contact with someone who has already refused.

 Sexual coercion is used as a way for one person to gain power and control in a situation.
 It can look like many different things, including name-calling, threatening, blackmailing or guilt-tripping.
 Here are a few examples of what a pressuring partner might say: